Down Sectors Saw Buying - Cramer's Mad Money (7/13/17)

 Steelcase is still investing in its own business as it builds out its manufacturing capacity and creates new products.
 Both the companies are valued similarly; Steelcase at 13.6 times and Herman at 14.6 times.

-"For me, the takeaway seems clear: either it's only raining on Steelcase's side of the street, or Herman Miller's eating their lunch.
+"For me, the takeaway seems clear: either it's only raining on Steelcase's side of the street, or Herman Miller is eating their lunch.
 In the office furniture showdown, Herman Miller is beating Steelcase hands down, and with the stocks trading at very similar valuations, Herman Miller looks way too cheap to me and should be bought.
 Steelcase?
 It's got a lot to prove, and so far, it's had an awful hard time proving it," concluded Cramer.

 Is Retail bouncing back?